Supporting English learners with Clicker webinar

 - The role of traditional tools and alternative pencils throughout these emergent stages

-- Specific examples and videos of Kelly’s students throughout this process
+- Specific examples of Kelly’s students throughout this process

 - How Clicker tools can be applied to the emergent levels of DWS assessment (the first 5 levels of a 14-point scale)

 - A whole host of ideas to help support your emergent writers!